SergiyStoyan/CliverRoutines/README.md

 ## Serializing
-### Classes:
-Cliver.Config, Cliver.Settings
+Classes: Cliver.Config, Cliver.Settings

 ### Description
-It is more powerful and flexible that the built-in .NET settings for desktop and provides such features like:
+It is more powerful and flexible than the built-in .NET settings for desktop.

+Features:
 - saving to disk and restoring from disk of values of class members that need it;
-- serializing types are flexibly defined in the application;
+- serialized types are flexibly defined in the application;
-- serializing types can inherit from another serializing types;
+- serialized types can inherit from another serialized types which may be abstract;

 ### How to use:
 Define a class that is to be serialized and make it a subclass of Cliver.Settings class.
-Create anywhere a public class member of this type.
+Anywhere create a public class member of this type.
 Add the following calls in the beginning of the app:

 (optionally) Cliver.Config.Initialize();